 So looking at these states, what is the cost of the average large plain cheese pie?

-North Dakota and Wyoming have the most highest median prices.
+North Dakota and Wyoming have the highest median prices.
 While there is no distinct regional trend, there are some possible explanations for what we see.
 These states have fewer pizzerias, which tend to be more upscale, artisanal sit-down restaurants.
 So in cases where you can find pizza, it’s just a more expensive variety.
 Maine and Alaska have the cheapest pizza options.
 While that’s not exactly the attribute you want your pizza to be known for, it is a great thing for pizza lovers in these states.

 Now we will go one level deeper and take a look at America’s cities.
 Where can we find the most pizza restaurants per capita?
 When working with this data, we limited our comparison to the 50 cities with the greatest absolute number of pizza places.

 Number two is a city from New York that is not NYC; it’s Buffalo (20.2).
-This mid-sized city has a sizable Italian community and its own style of pizza.
+This mid-sized city has a sizable Italian community and its style of pizza.
 It’s a medium-thick crust round pie that is somewhere between New York and Chicago pizza styles.

-Our third place city, Minneapolis (21.1), may seem like the odd-man-out at first, but the Midwest also has its own distinct pie.
-Its square shape and medium-thick crust is similar to the traditional Neapolitan pie that families would bake at home.
+Our third place city, Minneapolis (21.1), may seem like the odd-man-out at first, but the Midwest also has its distinct pie.
+Its square shape and medium-thick crust are similar to the traditional Neapolitan pie that families would bake at home.
 You’re likely to see this shape of pizza across the Rust Belt, as far east as Detroit.